-These seminars focus on teaching with primary sources — historical documents, literary texts, visual images, and audio material.
+These webinars focus on teaching with primary sources — historical documents, literary texts, visual images, and audio material.
 Emphasizing critical analysis and close reading, they address the skills of the Common Core State Standards while giving teachers the opportunity to deepen their content knowledge.

-Seminar texts are provided free online.
+Webinar texts are provided free online.
 The Center draws texts from a variety of sources, including America in Class® primary sources and lessons, and attempts to select fresh material that will invigorate classroom instruction.

 View a brief presentation about America in Class® online professional development webinars, forums, classrooms, and resource webpages.